Upright Irish Yew

 A narrowly upright and very tall evergreen tree with almost vertical branching, deep green needles and interesting red berries; ideal for articulation, makes a great tall hedge or screen, takes pruning exceptionally well

-Upright Irish Yew has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+Upright Irish Yew is primarily valued in the landscape for its rigidly columnar form.
+It has dark green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.

 Upright Irish Yew is a dense evergreen tree with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.